cunnie/docs/hetzner-freebsd.md

-## How I set up a FreeBSD Server on Hetzner
+## How to Set Up a FreeBSD Server on Hetzner

-### Part 1: Base Install
+### Base Install

 This blog post covers the procedure to configure the following on a [FreeBSD](http://www.freebsd.org/) virtual machine located in a [Hetzner](http://www.hetzner.de/en/) (a German ISP) datacenter:

 * install a baseline of packages (git sudo bash vim rsync)
 * place /etc under revision control (git)
 * create a non-root user
-* lock down ssh (keys only)
+* lock down ssh (requires ssh-keys to login; no passwords accepts)

-This blog post does not cover the initial FreeBSD installation; that's covered quite adequately here: [http://wiki.hetzner.de/index.php/FreeBSD_installieren/en](http://wiki.hetzner.de/index.php/FreeBSD_installieren/en) ()except for the IPv6 portion, which didn't appear to work properly, so I configured the IPv6 differently (see below for details)).
+This blog post does not cover the initial FreeBSD installation; that's covered quite adequately here: [http://wiki.hetzner.de/index.php/FreeBSD_installieren/en](http://wiki.hetzner.de/index.php/FreeBSD_installieren/en) (except for the IPv6 portion, which didn't appear to work properly, so I configured the IPv6 differently (see below for details)).

 Hetzner is a cost-effective alternative to Amazon AWS.
 In addition, it offers native IPv6, which Amazon only offers on its ELBs (Elastic Load Balancers).